Cohousing: Ownership form

-Cohousing communities in the U.S. currently rely on one of two existing legal forms of real estate ownership: individually titled houses with common areas owned by a homeowner association (condominiums) or a housing cooperative.
-Condo ownership is most common because it fits financial institutions' and cities' models for multi-unit owner-occupied housing development.
+Most cohousing communities in the U.S. currently rely on one of two existing legal forms of real estate ownership: individually titled houses with common areas owned by a homeowner association (condominiums) or a housing cooperative.
+Condo ownership is most common because it fits many financial institutions' and cities' models for multi-unit owner-occupied housing development.
 U.S. banks lend more readily on single-family homes and condominiums than housing cooperatives.
 Charles Durrett points out that rental cohousing is a very likely future model, as it already is being practiced in Europe.
 In Australia, due to higher legal complexity of cooperatives, cohousing projects are most commonly developed under limited proprietary company with cooperative-like rules.

 Cohousing differs from standard condominium development and master-planned subdivisions because the development is designed by, or with considerable input from, its future residents.
 The design process invariably emphasizes consciously fostering social relationships among its residents.
 Common facilities are based on the actual needs of the residents, rather than on what a developer thinks will help sell units.
-Turnover in cohousing developments is typically very low, and there is usually a waiting list for units to become available.
+Turnover in cohousing developments is typically very low, and there is usually a waiting list for homes to become available.

 In Europe the term "joint building ventures" has been coined to define the form of ownership and housing characterized as cohousing.
 According to the European Urban Knowledge Network (EUKN): "Joint building ventures are a legal federation of persons willing to build who want to create owner-occupied housing and to participate actively in planning and building."